Paula Fitzgerald, Executive Director

 Nelson Garcia has more than 20 years of experience in congressional affairs, international relations, and federal, state, and local advocacy on behalf of various trade associations and social organizations.
 He founded the Washington Intergovernmental Professional Group in 2009 to promote embassy exchange programs, professional networking opportunities, and to engage in bi-partisan policy discussions around international trade.
 Previously, Nelson worked for the Motor and Equipment Manufacturers Association, Intelligent Transportation Society of America, and the Alliance of American Insurers.
 Early in his career, he was a congressional staff for Rep. Ken Calvert of California.

-Sandra Grossman, Partner & Co-Founder, Grossman Law, LLC
+Sandra Grossman, Partner, Grossman Young & Hammond LLC

-Sandra Grossman is the founder and managing partner of Grossman Law, LLC, an immigration law firm operating in Bethesda, Maryland.
+Sandra Grossman is a partner of Grossman Young &Hammond LLC, is an internationally recognized law firm whose foremost goal is Transcending Borders℠ for their clients.
 She is an experienced immigration litigator, having successfully represented individuals in many aspects of immigration law before the immigration courts, Board of Immigration Appeals, and the Federal District Courts.
 Sandra represents clients in the area of deportation defense, detention and bond issues, the immigration consequences of criminal convictions, consular processing, requests under the Freedom of Information Act (FOIA), waivers of inadmissibility, asylum, adjustment of status and naturalization applications, extraordinary ability and artist’s visas, among many other matters.

 Jennie Guilfoyle, Education and Training Attorney, American Immigration Council